cicl-stanford/explanation_intervention/README.md

 ### figures

-contains all the figures from the paper (generated using the script in <code>code/R/experiments</code>).
+Contains all the figures from the paper (generated using the script in <code>code/R/experiments</code>).

 ### writeup

-contains a pdf of the CogSci 2024 paper.
+Contains a pdf of the CogSci 2024 paper.

 ## CRediT